Punjabi Egg Curry (Anda Curry)

 Fresh ginger and garlic cloves can be replaced with ginger garlic paste.

-You can also add some roasted gram flour (besan, chickpea flour) to thicken the curry.
-It also makes it more flavorful.
+You can also add some roasted gram flour (besan, chickpea flour) to thicken the curry and make it more flavorful.

 How To Make Punjabi Egg Curry